kanoa20/kanoa20.github.io/docs/03_Portfolio/portfolio.md

 ---
 layout: default
-title: What are some notable experiences?
-parent: Key Questions
+title: Portfolio
 nav_order: 3
+has_children: false
+permalink: docs/portfolio
 ---

-# What are some notable experiences?
+# Key product experiences

-### Amazon Web Services: IoT Device Management
+### Amazon Web Services: IoT Device Management (DM)
-AWS is an infastructure-as-a-service provider; and I reside in the IoT business group.
+AWS IoT DM enables enterprise customers to manage and secure their device fleets at scale.
 Our value proposition is to provide fully-managed, globally available compute and storage capabilities (cloud), while enabling customers to reduce their IT costs to manage devices.
-I owned the Device Management service and created a 2-year growth plan which initially addressed "table stakes" themes that unblocked lighthouse customers from adopting the service.
-In addition to repricing one of our product lines and creating an incentive program for our largest customers to trial our service, I worked with several cross-functional teams to launch Secure Tunneling and positioned it as a higher-value product targeted at the enterprise market segment.
+A few notables are growing the service revenue exponentially YoY and launching two (2) zero-to-one product lines (Secure Tunneling and Fleet Hub).
 {: .fs-4 .fw-300 }

 ![](/assets/images/aws.jpg)